moliver28/research-handbook/content/handbook/engineering/infrastructure/production/_index.md

 ### Summary

-For the [PostgreSQL database disaster recovery process](#database-recovery) we utilize Postgresql backups with WAL-G , where we constantly stream completed [WAL files](https://www.postgresql.org/docs/current/wal-intro.html) and push "full" backup periodically( on a daily basis ) to GCS to enable PITR [https://www.postgresql.org/docs/9.6/continuous-archiving.html].
+For the [PostgreSQL database disaster recovery process](#database-recovery) we utilize Postgresql backups with WAL-G , where we constantly stream completed [WAL files](https://www.postgresql.org/docs/current/wal-intro.html) and push "full" backup periodically( on a daily basis ) to GCS to enable [PITR](https://www.postgresql.org/docs/9.6/continuous-archiving.html).

 In case of a disaster, this allows us to replay WAL logs to a specific point in time.
 We utilize [delayed replicas](#delayed-replica) to quickly perform PITR from the WAL archive in case disaster strikes additionally we have [archived replicas](#archive-replica) inplace to continuously validate the WAL archive, ensuring that the Point-in-Time Recovery (PITR) process is intact and can be applied without interruption.